Chair and Professor of Africana Studies and Faculty Affiliate in Anthropology and Sociology and Religion

 Courses

-James Manigault-Bryant studies religious phenomena, particularly those that emerge from the experience of being African-American.
+James Manigault-Bryant is Professor of Africana Studies.
+He studies religious phenomena, particularly those that emerge from the experience of being African-American.
 Exploring expressions of religion, and the numerous cultural forms they take, has led him to two concerns that cut across the fields of Africana Studies and Sociology.
-First, our unfolding understanding of the American social unconscious—or the invisible terms of sociality—as derived from interpretations of Protestant Christian theology; second, the critical insights into this unconscious found in sacred and secular narratives of African-American life.
+First, our unfolding understanding of the American social unconscious—or the invisible terms of sociality—as derived from interpretations of Protestant Christian theology; and second, the critical insights into this unconscious found in sacred and secular narratives of African-American life.